 Is Sleep Apnea Causing You to Snore?

-Sleep apnea is far more common for men than what it is for women, although, women can be affected by this condition after they go through menopause as a result of lowered progesterone hormone levels.
+Sleep apnea is far more common for men than it is for women, although, women can be affected by this condition after they go through menopause as a result of lowered progesterone hormone levels.